 Grammy-nominated Marcos Zarate is Mariachi Director at Rio Grande City High School.
 He says studying Mariachi is a several-year process that doesn’t just produce musicians.

-“Linda Ronstadt brought, I feel like she brought mariachi music back in the mid-eighties to the United States,” DeLeon said.
+“Linda Ronstadt brought mariachi music back in the mid-eighties to the United States,” DeLeon said.
 “And so now we have school groups like you see here all over the United States.”

 In the period since Ronstadt’s Canciones de mi Padre album, Mariachi programs have grown exponentially in southwestern schools.

-“My program has gone at a 700 student school where I've had over 200 students in a mariachi program,” he said.
-“I'm a firm believer in that It is cultural.”
+“My program at a 700 student school has over 200 students in a mariachi program,” he said.
+“I'm a firm believer in that it is cultural.”

-“It feels if like we're appreciated for sharing our culture.”
+“It feels like we're appreciated for sharing our culture,”

-Taytum Rangel plays violin and sings with Seguin High School’s Mariachi Matador.
-She says what she’s learned from Mariachi has prepared her well for whatever comes next.
+said Taytum Rangel, who plays violin and sings with Seguin High School’s Mariachi Matador.
+She said what she’s learned from Mariachi has prepared her well for whatever comes next.

 Alec Vazquez is a senior and plays violin in Roma High School’s Mariachi program.

 “I think it's given me the tools to succeed.
-I mean, Mariachi they've been teaching us for the last seven years: Discipline and the power of commitment,” Vazquez said.
+I mean, Mariachi, they've been teaching us for the last seven years gives us discipline and the power of commitment,” Vazquez said.
 “And I feel like that's going to translate really well into the real world skills that I'm going to need.”